terrestris/geoserver-introduction-ws/src/en/ui/data/README.md

 The central element is the so-called workspace, which can initially be understood as a collection object for layers.
 Similar to a namespace, the workspace organizes objects of a common theme, e.g. the layers of a specific department or topic.
 Further configuration elements can now be assigned to each workspace.
-This includes among others the data store, the layer (-group), styles and higher-level settings of GeoServer like contact information or global WMS-settings.
+This includes among others the store, the layer (-group), styles and higher-level settings of GeoServer like contact information or global WMS-settings.
-**Important:** If a GeoServer is initially put into operation, the sequence outlined above must be strictly adhered when creating a layer, that means, first a workspace is created, then a data store and then a layer (with styles).
+**Important:** If a GeoServer is initially put into operation, the sequence outlined above must be strictly adhered when creating a layer, that means, first a workspace is created, then a store and then a layer (with styles).

 **Hint:** The GeoServer has several example workspaces in the delivery state (*cite, it.geosolutions, nurc, sde, sf, tiger, topp*).
 These can be deleted without hesitation in productive operation.